simonwep/ocular/README.md

 ## Features

+- ⭐ Handcrafted.
+No AI used during development, except for translations.
 - 🏠 Self-hosted.
 [Deploy it](https://simonwep.github.io/ocular/pages/deploy.html) it via docker in seconds.
 - 🎨 Themed, light and dark mode.
 - 🌍 Multi-language and support for all common currencies.